 Ethics is a major part of General Studies 4 of the Civil Services Examination (CSE.)
 This article will provide you with a set of Ethics previous year questions that have been asked in the Mains GS IV of the IAS Exam, from the year 2013-2020.

+It is advisable for the candidates to go through previous years ethics questions and answers UPSC to get knowledge of the nature of the questions asked in the examination.
 Candidates can get other subject-wise/topic-wise GS 4 questions from the links provided in the table below:

 For details of UPSC Mains, check the linked article.

 We have segregated the ethics questions from the GS 4 papers of 2019-2013.
 There are two sets:

 Candidates can find both the sets under each year one after another.
 Ethics forms a major chunk in GS 4 where both theoretical and case studies-bound questions revolve around this topic.
 You can get a complete trend analysis of general studies 4 in our GS Paper 4 Strategy, Structure and Syllabus page.

 Discuss the role of ethics and values in enhancing the following three major components of Comprehensive National Power (CNP) viz. human capital, soft power (culture and policies) and social harmony.

 Distinguish between laws and rules.
 Discuss the role of ethics in formulating them.

 Rajesh Kumar is a senior public servant, with a reputation of honesty and forthrightness, currently posted in the Finance Ministry as Head of the Budget Division.
 His department is presently busy organising the budgetary support to the states, four of which are due to go to the polls within the financial year.